 Hurray, you’ve been approved!
 Once your application has been approved, it is time to sign your lease.
 The lease will cover all expectations for the term (normally apartments are rented for 12-15 months), rent, pets, maintenance, subletting, termination, and other aspects of renting.

-Moving can definitely be a real pain in the butt, especially since it takes so much time and energy.
-Between packing your stuff up, loading it in the moving truck, unloading, and unpacking…it can be a little overwhelming, to say the least.
+Between packing your stuff up, loading it in the moving truck, unloading, and unpacking, moving can be a little overwhelming, to say the least.
 Here are a few tips to make moving a little less painful.

 PACK TO UNPACK